zhenek73/wallet-plugin-paycash/README.md

 ## Overview

 The PayCash wallet plugin enables users to authenticate and sign transactions using the PayCash wallet through QR code authentication.
-This plugin provides a cloud-only solution that doesn't require mobile app installation, making it accessible across all devices.

 ## Features